A classic, easy dessert with an old-fashioned charm. This saffron cardamom baked yogurt is pure bliss!

 To top it off, I made a quick mango saffron compote which complimented the dish perfectly!
 Some slivers of pistachio, a sprinkling of dried rose petals, and some crushed saffron strands finished it off prettily.

-Saffron Cardamom Baked Yogurt demands to be savoured.
+Saffron-baked yogurt demands to be savored.
 It has a light, velvety smooth texture that you could get lost in!
 Though optional, mango compote makes it even more special.
-You can use a compote made with any fruit, or just simply top with fresh fruits and nuts.
+You can use a compote made with any fruit, or just simply top it with fresh fruits and nuts.

 Saffron Cardamom Baked Yogurt